 The Scotland’s Protected Places award.

-The Scotland's Protected Places Award is a special award category for the best image of one of Scotland's Protected Places.
-There are two prizes to be won Sponsored by Historic Scotland and Scottish Natural Heritage, and this award has been put together to encourage photographers to discover these new places, to explore and photograph them.
+The Scotland’s Protected Places Award is a special award category for the best image of one of Scotland’s Protected Places.
+Sponsored by Historic Environment Scotland, this award has been put together to encourage photographers to discover these new places, to explore and photograph them.

 You can visit these places during the time the competition is open which is currently during the best of the autumn season, or you may already have an image you have taken previously. (within 6 years).

 To help you, a special website is available that lists all of Scotland’s natural and historic protected places.
 You can browse the interactive map and learn more about each place to plan your visit or identify images you already have.